spencerharris63/FlexNav/README.md

 The script (`"browser-sync start --server 'app' --files 'app'"`) was written by consulting the command line [documentation](https://browsersync.io/docs/command-line).

-Make a change to the HTML and note the hot reloading.
+Make a small change to the HTML and note the hot reloading.

 Note the addition of the installation folder: `node_modules` and [package-lock.json](https://docs.npmjs.com/files/package-lock.json).